SRI International: Organization

-SRI International is organized into seven units (generally referred to as divisions) that focus on specific subject areas.
+SRI International is organized into seven units (generally called divisions) focusing on specific subject areas.

 Staff members and alumni

 SRI has had a chief executive of some form since its establishment.
-Prior to the split with Stanford University, the position was known as the director; after the split, it is known as the company's president and CEO.
+Before the split with Stanford University, the position was known as the director; after the split, it is known as the company's president and CEO.
 SRI has had nine so far, including William F. Talbot (1946–1947), Jesse E. Hobson (1947–1955), E. Finley Carter (1956–1963), Charles Anderson (1968–1979), William F. Miller (1979–1990), James J. Tietjen (1990–1993), William P. Sommers (1993–1998) Curtis Carlson (1998–2014).
 More recently, the role was split into two.
-The current CEO is William A. Jeffrey (2014–present) and the president is Manish Kothari (formerly president of SRI Ventures).
+The current CEO is David Parekh and the president is Manish Kothari (formerly president of SRI Ventures).

-SRI also has had a board of directors since its inception, which has served to both guide and provide opportunities for the organization.
-The current board of directors includes Samuel Armacost (Chairman of the Board Emeritus), Mariann Byerwalter (chairman), William A. Jeffrey, Charles A. Holloway (vice chairman), Vern Clark, Robert L. Joss, Leslie F. Kenne, Henry Kressel, David Liddle, Philip J. Quigley, Wendell Wierenga and John J. Young Jr.
+SRI also has had a board of directors since its inception, which has both guided and provided opportunities for the organization.
+The current board of directors includes Samuel Armacost (Chairman of the Board Emeritus), Mariann Byerwalter (chairman), William A. Jeffrey, Charles A. Holloway (vice-chairman), Vern Clark, Robert L. Joss, Leslie F. Kenne, Henry Kressel, David Liddle, Philip J. Quigley, Wendell Wierenga and John J. Young Jr.

 Its notable researchers include Elmer Robinson (meteorologist), co-author of the 1968 SRI report to the American Petroleum Institute (API) on the risks of fossil fuel burning to the global climate.
 Many notable researchers were involved with the Augmentation Research Center.
 These include Douglas Engelbart, the developer of the modern GUI; William English, the inventor of the mouse; Jeff Rulifson, the primary developer of the NLS; Elizabeth J. Feinler, who ran the Network Information Center; and David Maynard, who would help found Electronic Arts.

 The Artificial Intelligence Center has also produced a large number of notable alumni, many of whom contributed to Shakey the robot; these include project manager Charles Rosen, as well as Nils Nilsson, Bertram Raphael, Richard O. Duda, Peter E. Hart, Richard Fikes, and Richard Waldinger.
 AI researcher Gary Hendrix went on to found Symantec.
 Former Yahoo!
-President and CEO Marissa Mayer performed a research internship in the Center in the 1990s.
+President and CEO Marissa Mayer performed a research internship at the Center in the 1990s.
 The CALO project (and its spin-off, Siri) also produced notable names including C. Raymond Perrault and Adam Cheyer.

 Several SRI projects produced notable researchers and engineers long before computing was mainstream.
 Early employee Paul M. Cook founded Raychem.
 William K. MacCurdy developed the Hydra-Cushion freight car for Southern Pacific in 1954; Hewitt Crane and Jerre Noe were instrumental in the development of Electronic Recording Machine, Accounting; Harrison Price helped The Walt Disney Company design Disneyland; James C. Bliss developed the Optacon; and Robert Weitbrecht invented the first telecommunications device for the deaf.